riotrah/browseratops/docs/supporting-a-browser-or-app.md

 ### Private / Incognito Mode

 Some browsers support opening in a _private_ or _incognito_ mode.
-Browserosaurus can be set to open the given URL in private mode when holding the
+Browseratops can be set to open the given URL in private mode when holding the
 <kbd>shift</kbd> key and clicking an app icon or using its hotkey.
 If you'd like
 to support this with your added browser, you will need to find the